MGrin/mgr-tooltip-react/README.md

 `Tooltip` component takes following properties:
 * `tooltip`: *React element*, **required**.
 The component that will be rendered as a tooltip.
-The high order component of tis property should have an `id` name tooltipId.
+The high order component of this property should have an `id` name tooltipId.
+Also, you can pass the `onShow` and `onHide` callbacks that would be called when the tooltip will be shown or hidden.
+Each of this callbacks will tak an `rerender` frunction that, when called, will rerender the whole tooltip component.
 * `parentId`: *String*, **required**.
 The id that will be used to query the tooltip parent DOM element.
 * `tooltipId`: *String*, **required**.